 Our current computing system, which went into production use in June 2013, is the

 Shared Computing Cluster (SCC) at the Massachusetts Green High-Performance Computing Center (MGHPCC) in Holyoke, MA.
-The SCC is a large Linux cluster with over 3600 processors and more than 1 petabyte of storage.
+The SCC is a large Linux cluster with over 6000 processors and more than 2 petabytes of disk for research data.

 The SCC is composed of both shared (centrally funded by the University and available to all researchers at no cost) and buy-in (researcher owned with priority access) compute nodes and storage components accommodating a wide range of researchers’ requirements and resources.
 Currently, over 60% of the compute nodes are purchased through the buy-in program and the rest are a shared resource for the entire BU research computing community.